 Spring water – comes from an underground water source, not a community supply, and should contain fewer than 500 parts per million of total dissolved solids (TDS).
 TDS represents the total concentration of dissolved substances in water, which can affect things like water hardness and taste.

-Mineral water – also comes from an underground water source but contains more than 500 parts per million of TDS.
+Mineral water – also comes from an underground water source but contains generally more than 500 parts per million of TDS.
 Mineral water comes in the form of both still and carbonated.

 Drinking water – comes from any source, usually municipal, and has been purified by distillation, deionization or reverse osmosis.